 Contract of agency: Features and Distinctiveness

-Introduction: What is Agency?
+Introduction: What is a Contract of agency?

 When one party delegates some authority to another party.
-Whereby the latter performs his actions in a more or less independent fashion, on behalf of the first party, the relationship between them is called an agency.
+Whereby the latter performs his actions in a more or less independent fashion, on behalf of the first party, the relationship between them is called a Contract of agency.
 Agency can be express or implied.
 Chapter X of the Indian Contract Act, 1872 deals with the laws relating to Agency.
 It is important to know the law relating to agency because nearly all business transactions worldwide are carried out through an agency.